sinha-abhi/AdlibBot/README.md

 In the case of `verify=False`, `spawn_reddit_inst()` returns a Reddit instance.

-*WARNING*: In this case, we have not verified whether PRAW was able to establish a connection with Reddit or not.
-If the connection failed, then a prawcore.expceptions.OAuthException will be raised.
-The method presented in the first example is recommended.
+In this case, we have not verified whether PRAW was able to establish a connection with Reddit or not.
+If the connection failed, then a `prawcore.expceptions.OAuthException` will be raised.
+The default option for verify is `False`.